TylerMcGoldrick/Coding-Lanquage-journey/README.md

 - 👋 Hi, I’m @TylerMcGoldrick
-- 👀 I’m interested in coding and learning new languages.
+- 👀 I’m interested in coding, computer networking and learning new languages.
 - 🌱 I’m currently learning Python 💪
+- 📖 here you'll find all the coding languages i'm learning.

 <!---
 TylerMcGoldrick/TylerMcGoldrick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.